slackapi/java-slack-sdk/docs/content/guides/slash-commands.md

 To learn how to build [Block Kit](https://docs.slack.dev/block-kit/) messages with this SDK, consult [Composing Messages](/guides/composing-messages).

-### Under the Hood
+## Under the hood

-If you hope to understand what is actually happening with the above code, reading the following (a bit pseudo) code may be helpful.
+If you hope to understand what is happening with the above code, reading the following (pseudo) code may be helpful.

 ```java
 import java.util.Map;